nextflow-io/nextflow/docs/process.md

 echo "process completed"
 ```

-The above script can be executed from the command line by providing each input as an environment variable.
+The above script can be executed from the command line by providing each input as an environment variable:

 ```bash
 STR='foo' bash templates/my_script.sh
 ```

-Variables prefixed with the dollar character (`$`) are interpreted as Nextflow variables when the template script is executed by Nextflow and Bash variables when executed directly.

-The following caveats should be considered when using templates:
+Several caveats should be considered when using templates:

 - Template scripts are only recommended for Bash scripts.
 - Languages that do not prefix variables with `$` (e.g. Python and R) can't be executed directly as a template script from the command line.
 - Template variables escaped with `\$` will be interpreted as Bash variables when executed by Nextflow but not the command line.
 - Template variables are evaluated even if they are commented out in the template script.
 - The pipeline to fail if a template variable is missing, regardless of where it occurs in the template.

 :::{tip}